repairman29/coloringbook/README.md

    - You should see the enhanced FastAPI Swagger UI

 3. Test the API endpoints:
+   - Use the `/api/preview` endpoint to generate multiple previews
    - Use the `/api/convert` endpoint with different parameters
    - Try the `/api/methods` endpoint to see available algorithms